 But in most cases, it’s not that simple.

-Users who arrive on your site from PPC campaigns are typically looking for specific information, and a page that’s designed to meet their needs.
+People who arrive on your site from PPC campaigns are typically looking for specific information, and a page that’s designed to meet their needs.

-For example, let’s say you run a hotel and you want to generate more conversions from your ad set targeting the keyword “family friendly hotels.”
+For example, let’s say you run a hotel and you want to generate more conversions from your ad set targeting the keyword “family-friendly hotels.”

 You can use Google Optimize to create a variation of your landing page that replaces your standard hotel photo with a photo of a family at your hotel’s pool.
 Then, you can test that variation against your original page with visitors who arrive on your site from that campaign.

 If this variation generates more conversions, you could implement it permanently as the landing page for that campaign.
 Then, you can continue testing variations of that page with new copy and forms to find out exactly what appeals to that subset of your audience.

 Not every page on your site is designed to generate sales.
 And even on the pages that are, not all of your visitors will be ready to convert during their first visit.

 So if you’re only focusing on those major conversions, it may look like your tests are failing.
 Fortunately, that may not be the case, and you can get a more nuanced view of your visitors’ behavior by including both micro and macro conversions in your tests.

 If you’re unfamiliar with the terms, macro conversions are the most important actions a visitor can take on your site.
 If you run an ecommerce store, for example, that would be making a purchase.
 If you run a non-profit, it would be making a donation.

 But before most of your visitors are ready to take those larger actions, they’ll take a series of smaller steps, like reading reviews, expanding product details, and adding items to their carts.